AttackIQ/SigmAIQ/README.md

 community by making it with
 this [pySigma Cookiecutter Template](https://github.com/SigmaHQ/cookiecutter-pySigma-backend)

-In addition, SigmAIQ will contain pySigma related tools and script updates coming in the near future, including easy Sigma rule searching, LLM support, an automatic rule creation from IOCs.
+In addition, SigmAIQ contains pySigma related tools and scripts, including easy Sigma rule searching, LLM support, an automatic rule creation from IOCs.

 This library is currently maintained by:

 * [Stephen Lincoln](https://github.com/slincoln-aiq) via [AttackIQ](https://github.com/AttackIQ)

-# Disclaimer
+# Project Status

-This library is currently in pre-release status; therefore, it is a constant work-in-progress and bugs may be encountered.
+SigmAIQ is currently in pre-release status.
+It is a constant work-in-progress and bugs may be encountered.
 Please report any issues [here](https://github.com/AttackIQ/SigmAIQ/issues/new).

-Feature requests are also always welcome! pySigma tools/utils are currently not in the pre-release version, and will be added in future releases.
+Feature requests are always welcome! pySigma tools/utils are currently not in the pre-release version, and will be added in future releases.

 # LLM Support
 For LLM usage, see the [LLM README](sigmaiq/llm/README.md)

 # Installation & Usage

+## Requirements
+- Python 3.9+
+- pip, pipenv, or poetry

 ## Installation